klouderone/kiwi-split/README.md

 # The Kiwi 36 Split
-The kiwi 36 split is the perfect split keyboard for absolute beginners, while also being packed full of features such as USB-C interconnect, battery support and 3 kinds of switches.
+The Kiwi 36 split is the perfect split keyboard for absolute beginners, while also being packed full of features such as USB-C interconnect, battery support and 3 kinds of switches.
 The kiwi 36 is easy to build, having the option to use mostly through-hole components, and bigger pads for surface mount components.

 The kiwi is a minimalist board, aimed to be as compact as possible, yet very easy to build, with the ability to use either leaded diodes or surface mount diodes.